DePayFi/public-documentation/docs/apis/payments/tracking.md

 [`callback`](/docs/apis/payments/data-structure#callback) - Secret callback url.
 Needs to be hidden from the public and needs to be unguessable.
 Will be called once the payment status completes either with `success` or `failed`.

 ### Optional Attributes

+[`commitment`](/docs/apis/payments/data-structure#commitment) - Default: `confirmed`.
+The level of commitment required: `confirmed` (the transaction has been at least confirmed once by the network) or `finalized` (highly unlikely that it will be reversed or altered).
+If `finalized` is set, you can't set `confirmations`. `finalized` can take multiple minutes on some blockchains (e.g. Ethereum).
+Only use `finalized` for high-value payment transactions or fallback to control the individual amount of `confirmations`.

+[`confirmations`](/docs/apis/payments/data-structure#confirmations) - Default: `1`.
+The amount of block confirmations required before considering a payment completed.
+If `finalized` (commitment) is set, you can't set `confirmations`.

 [`transaction`](/docs/apis/payments/data-structure#transaction) - The transaction id/hash performing the payment.
 If transaction id is not provided payment will be tracked as a trace (before payment is actually made).